 The surrender option may sound like a dire choice in a game where winning is the goal, but there are several scenarios where it is actually the right choice.
-Nonetheless there are differences in opinion as to whether it should be used in the game of blackjack, as some players think it turns players into quitters and others love it as strategy.
+Nonetheless, there are differences in opinion as to whether it should be used in blackjack, as some players think it turns players into quitters and others love it as a strategy.

 Minimizing the House Edge